Cantera/cantera/doc/sphinx/install/ubuntu.md

 # Ubuntu Packages

 As of Cantera 3.0.0, packages are available for Ubuntu 20.04 (Focal Fossa), Ubuntu 22.04 (Jammy Jellyfish), Ubuntu 23.04 (Lunar Lobster), and Ubuntu 23.10 (Mantic Minotaur).
-To see which Ubuntu releases and Cantera versions are currently supported, visit the [Cantera PPA](https://launchpad.net/~cantera-team/+archive/ubuntu/cantera).
+Generally, packages are available for the two most-recent LTS releases as well as the non-LTS releases supported on [Launchpad](https://launchpad.net/ubuntu) at the time of the Cantera release.
+To see which Ubuntu releases and Cantera versions are currently supported, visit the
+[Cantera PPA](https://launchpad.net/~cantera-team/+archive/ubuntu/cantera).

 The available packages are: